jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 AWS Service Limits {#aws_service_limits .topictitle}
 ==================

-http://docs.aws.amazon.com/AmazonECS/latest/developerguide/The following tables provide the default limits for AWS services for an AWS account.
+The following tables provide the default limits for AWS services for an AWS account.
 Unless otherwise noted, each limit is region-specific.
 Many services contain limits that cannot be changed.
 For more information about the limits for a specific service, see the documentation for that service.

 [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/) offers a Service Limits check (in the Performance category) that displays your usage and limits for some aspects of some services.
 For more information, see [Service Limits Check Questions](https://aws.amazon.com/premiumsupport/ta-faqs/#service-limits-check-questions) in the Trusted Advisor FAQs.